Manuscripts available upon request

 Numericalization: The Classed Discourse and Meaning of Price at Three Fertility Clinics

 This article manuscript compares how providers and patients communicate about money at the three fertility clinics I observed.
 I find that that social class of the clinics shape the way that providers and patients talk about money and the morality tied to that discourse.
 This work contributes to economic sociology by documenting differences in transparency about the specific ‘dollars and cents’ of money by social class.

 Disentangling Pregnancy and Fertility Intentions: Personal Uncertainty, Risk Behavior, and Patterned Flexibility

 The demography literature tends to treat pregnancy and fertility intentions as corresponding concepts.
 Collapsing the two, however, can obscure important differences between the desired number of pregnancies and children.
 The present study leverages the critical case of multiples related to fertility treatment to disentangle pregnancy and fertility intentions.
 This study finds that most people pursuing fertility treatment express consistent pregnancy intentions but modify their fertility intentions regarding the number and spacing of children resulting from that pregnancy as they progress through treatment, namely transitioning from specific numerical and spacing preferences to bounded preferences for some number of children.
 Most participants came to accept a twin birth outcome due to uncertainty in their ability to become pregnant, pay for additional treatment, and remain in a romantic relationship.
 These findings underline that flexible fertility desires are patterned for those facing uncertain conditions.
 This article prompts family demographers to consider the risk behavior among people hoping to promote, not just prevent, pregnancy.

-The Field in the Interaction: How Physicians Establish Medical Niches in Patient Consults
+Field Guides: How Physicians Establish Medical Niches in Patient Consults